 How to tell the difference between local and supermarket honey?

 Two easy and effective ways to distinguish between local and supermarket honey is by giving it a smell and checking to see if you can see any 'bits'.

 Most supermarket honeys tends to smell the same because they are the same.
 In fact, the majority of supermarket honey sold in the UK is processed and bottled by the same small number of factories.
 In other words, the same factories are supplying the same honey to individual brands, just under slightly different labels.

 Now you may be wondering what does local honey smell like?
 And how can I differentiate it from what is being sold on the supermarket shelves?
 Local honey tends to have a stronger and earthier aroma, and this will vary depending on its botanical origin.
-For example, our Beeble Honey from our bees in Wiltshire is made from Orange Blossom, giving it a floral and citrusy aroma.

 Another way to spot a local honey is by looking closely to see if there are any 'bits'.
 Mass-produced supermarket honey tends to be a clean and clear liquid, like this Gunter's bottle below.